53rd International Emmy Awards

-The 53rd International Emmy Awards ceremony, presented by the International Academy of Television Arts & Sciences (IATAS), will honor the best in international television programming from 2024.
-The awards ceremony is scheduled to take place on November 24, 2025, in New York City.
+The 53rd International Emmy Awards ceremony, presented by the International Academy of Television Arts & Sciences (IATAS), honored the best in international television programming from 2024.
+The awards ceremony was held live on November 24, 2025, at New York Hilton Midtown in New York City, with Kelly Ripa and Mark Consuelos hosting the event.

 Ceremony information

 The nominations were announced on September 25, 2025, by the International Academy of Television Arts and Sciences.
 British drama Ludwig and Indian film Amar Singh Chamkila received the most nominations with two each.
 There are 64 nominees across 16 categories coming from 26 countries (the most ever for the awards), these being: Argentina, Australia, Brazil, Canada, Chile, Colombia, Denmark, Finland, France, Germany, Hong Kong — China, India, Israel, Japan, Kenya, Mexico, Norway, Qatar, Singapore, South Africa, South Korea, Spain, Sweden, Türkiye, United Arab Emirates, and the United Kingdom.

 In addition to the regular awards for programming and performances, the Academy will present two special honors: Dana Walden, Co-Chairman of Disney Entertainment, will receive the 2025 International Emmy Founders Award in recognition of her transformative impact on the media and entertainment industry.
 João Roberto Marinho, Chairman of Grupo Globo, will receive the International Emmy Directorate Award in recognition of his leadership during Grupo Globo’s centennial and TV Globo’s 60th anniversary.
 This will be the fourth time Globo has been recognized by the Academy: Roberto Marinho (1904–2003) received the award in 1976 and 1983, and Roberto Irineu Marinho received it in 2014.